DeMarco Sampson

+Early life

+Sampson played high school football at Castle Park High School in Chula Vista, California.

 College career

 Sampson was one of only two freshmen to earn a letter in 2005.
-He appeared in all 12 games recording 6 receptions for 60 yards and a touchdown.
+He appeared in all 12 games recording six receptions for 60 yards and a touchdown.

-He did not play at all in the 2006 season due to injury.
+He did not play at all in the 2006 season due to a foot injury he suffered during an intrasquad scrimmage in August.
 He missed his second straight year in 2007 due to an injury.

 He saw action in 11 games as a reserve in 2008.
-He caught 11 passes for 111 yards and 1 touchdown.
+He caught 11 passes for 111 yards and one touchdown.

 Sampson re-earned his starting job in 2009.
-He accumulated 62 receptions for 851 yards and 8 touchdowns.
-His performance earned him second-team all MWC conference honors.
+He accumulated 62 receptions for 851 yards and eight touchdowns.
+His performance earned him second-team all-Mountain West Conference honors.

 Sampson returned to school for his sixth year of eligibility in 2010.
-He had a career year by catching 67 passes for 1,220 yards and 8 touchdowns.
+He had a career year by catching 67 passes for 1,220 yards and eight touchdowns.
 His outstanding numbers earned him a spot on the 2010 All-Mountain West First-team as voted by the coaches.

 Professional career

 Arizona Cardinals

-Sampson was drafted with the 249th overall pick in the 2011 NFL Draft by the Arizona Cardinals.
+Sampson was drafted in the seventh round with the 249th overall pick in the 2011 NFL draft by the Arizona Cardinals.